Péter Márki-Zay: Political positions

 Márki-Zay has described himself as a right-wing Christian and a disappointed Fidesz voter.

-Márki-Zay supports increased European integration including introducing the euro currency and joining the European Public Prosecutor's Office, as well as being in favour of Hungary remaining in NATO.
+He supports increased European integration including introducing the euro currency and joining the European Public Prosecutor's Office, as well as being in favour of Hungary remaining in NATO.
 He stated that, if elected in April, he will introduce a new constitution to restore the rule of law and to introduce same-sex marriage.

-On societal issues, he attacks Viktor Orbán for his measures, which he considers to be liberticidal, labelling some of his government's actions xenophobic and homophobic, like the 2022 Hungarian LGBTQ in education referendum, and has been described as supporting LGBT rights.
-He accused the Prime Minister of "organising immigration" and said that it was "in Fidesz", the ruling party, "that we find the most gay people", suggesting that Orbán's son shared this sexual orientation.
+Márki-Zay attacked Orbán for his social measures, which he considers to be liberticidal, labelling some of his government's actions xenophobic and homophobic, such as the 2022 Hungarian LGBTQ in education referendum, and has been described as supporting LGBT rights.
+He accused the Prime Minister of "organising immigration" and said that it was "in Fidesz", the ruling party, that "we find the most gay people", suggesting that Orbán's son shared this sexual orientation.
 He declared to be in favour of abortion rights.

-Accused of representing a coalition with left-wing personalities, he said: "Jesus Christ was a left-wing person."
+At a rally, Márki-Zay argued that liberal, secular voters could feel comfortable voting for him, adding "Jesus Christ was also a left-wing person".
 Perceived as a neoliberal on economic issues, he opposes raising the minimum wage, believing that the market would be able to regulate salaries, and reforming the tax system.
 In a press interview in November 2021, he explained that "for the time being, it is in Hungary's interest to be a tax haven", with a corporate tax rate of 9%.

 Everybody's Hungary People's Party (MMN)

-On 18 May 2022, Péter Márky-Zay announced, he is establishing his own political party, the Citizens Party.
-On 10 January 2023, Péter Márky-Zay enrolled his own political party's new name, which is Everybody's Hungary People's Party.
+On 18 May 2022, Péter Márki-Zay announced, he is establishing his own political party, the Citizens Party.
+On 10 January 2023, Péter Márki-Zay enrolled his own political party's new name, which is Everybody's Hungary People's Party.
 The party registered in June 2023.

 Personal life

-As of 2021, Márki-Zay is married to Felícia Lilla Vincze, a physicist, midwife and doula.
-They have seven children: Ferenc (b.
-1996), Lilla (b.
-1997), Teodóra (b.
-1998), Gellért (b.
-2000), Emma (b.
-2003), Lóránt (b.
-2005) and Pál (b.
-2009).
+As of 2021, Márki-Zay is married to Felícia Lilla Vincze, a physicist, midwife, and doula.
+They have seven children: Ferenc (born 1996), Lilla (born 1997), Teodóra (born 1999), Gellért (born 2000), Emma (born 2003), Lóránt (born 2005), and Pál (born 2009).
 The family considers itself practising Roman Catholic, even though Márki-Zay is at odds with dogmatic Church teachings on marriage and abortion.
-Péter Márki-Zay is a dual national, holding both Hungarian and Canadian citizenship.
-He is fluent in English, German and French, but can also converse in Spanish, Russian, Romanian and Finnish.
+He is a dual national, holding both Hungarian and Canadian citizenship.
+He is fluent in English, German, and French but can also converse in Spanish, Russian, Romanian, and Finnish.